Piotr Kołc

 Piotr Kołc (born 15 July 1987) is a Polish professional football manager and former player who played as a midfielder.
-He is currently the manager of II liga club Resovia.
+He was most recently the manager of IV liga Pomerania club KP Starogard Gdański.

 Playing career

 He began his career at Polonia Gdańsk on 2006, he then moved on a free transfer to Cartusia Kartuzy on 1 July 2006.

 In 2008 he moved to Pogoń Szczecin on another free transfer, but after suffering a serious injury, Kołc was unable to find a starting place in the team and was released on 10 November 2009.

 On 1 February 2010 he moved to Jeziorak Ilawa, but he left the club in July after his contract expired.

 On 1 January 2011, Kołc joined Gryf Wejherowo.
 He stayed at Gryf for eight years before joining Sokół Ostróda in 2019 on a free transfer.

 He retired in 2020 after playing one season for Sokół.

 Coaching career

 After signing for Sokół, in 2019 he held the position of player-manager.

 On 3 August 2020, he was appointed Krzysztof Brede's assistant manager at Podbeskidzie Bielsko-Biala.
 He left Podbeskidzie on 23 December a week after Brede was sacked.

 On 19 January 2021, he became the manager of Zawisza Bydgoszcz.
 In his first season in charge, Kołc got Zawisza promoted to the III liga, winning the 2020–21 IV liga IV liga Kuyavia-Pomerania group.
 On 15 June 2022, under Kołc's management, Zawisza won the Kuyavia-Pomerania Polish regional cup, and repeated the same feat in the following campaign.
 On 2 May 2024, Zawisza announced Kołc would leave the club at the end of June, upon the expiration of his contract.

 On 27 June 2024, Kołc joined the management staff of II liga club Olimpia Grudziądz as an assistant under newly appointed manager Grzegorz Niciński.

 On 18 September 2024, Kołc left Olimpia to take charge of III liga club Lechia Tomaszów Mazowiecki.
 Exactly three months later, after leading Lechia in 13 games across all competitions, Kołc was announced as the new manager of third-tier side Resovia.
+Resovia finished the 2024–25 season in 10th place.
+On 24 November 2025, Kołc was relieved of his duties.

+On 9 February 2026, Kołc was appointed manager of KP Starogard Gdański, competing in the IV liga Pomerania.
+49 days later, on 29 March, he resigned following a 2–2 draw with Chojniczanka Chojnice's reserve team.
+He left the club with a record of two wins, one draw and one loss.